duartemendes/slate/source/includes/_criteria.md

 Bucket selection is one of the most basic forms of traffic splitting.
 It allows the splitter to send percentages of traffic to different upstreams.

-The bucketing system works by issuing a browser bdentifier cookie (name and lifespan [configurable](#browserid)) with random sequence of characters (12 by default).
+The bucketing system works by issuing a browser identifier cookie (name and lifespan [configurable](#browserid)) with random sequence of characters (12 by default).
 The cookie is only issued once, which the splitter then uses to calculate the bucket (from 0 to 100).
 Meaning that, once a user was assigned a bucket, it will always be "inside" that bucket (unless cookies are deleted).

 ## cookie
 ```javascript